Treatment and packaging

 Creating a ‘one-stop shop’

-More than 1,600 tonnes of metal, around 3,000 metres cubed of combustible waste, and 5,000 metres cubed of very low level waste were all diverted for recycling from 2023 to 2024
+More than 1,000 tonnes of metal, around 3,000 metres cubed of combustible waste, and over 4,000 metres cubed of very low-level waste were all diverted for recycling from 2024 to 2025.

 Overall, we’re diverting 98 per cent of waste from disposal at the Repository site in Cumbria.
-In 2023 to 2024, this work saved nearly £60m
+In 2024 to 2025, this work saved over £50m.